Azure/azure-sdk-for-c/README.md

   - az_storage_blobs
     - Storage SDK blobs client.
   - az_noplatform
-    - Library that provides a basic returning error for platform abstraction as AZ_NOT_IMPLEMENTED.
+    - A platform abstraction which will compile but returns AZ_NOT_IMPLEMENTED for all platform calls.
 This ensures the project can be compiled without the need to provide any specific platform implementation.
 This is useful if you want to use az_core without platform specific functions like `mutex` or `time`.
   - az_nohttp
     - Library that provides a basic returning error when calling HTTP stack.
 Similar to az_noplatform, this library ensures the project can be compiled without requiring any HTTP stack implementation.
 This is useful if you want to use `az_core` without `az_http` functionality.